Pafish: How to Test your Sandbox Against Virtualization Detection

 Paranoid Fish (pafish) is a tool for detecting malware analysis environments, replicating what malware will do in the wild to detect if it is being analyzed.
 It comes with a number of generic and specific checks to reveal the presence of certain security products.
 This allows developers and users of such analysis tools to identify and -if possible- mitigate their weaknesses in terms of detectability.
 Unfortunately, mitigation is not always possible as some detection mechanisms will look for inevitable side-effects of the applied monitoring technology.
 For example, if your analysis tool relies on hooking function calls (for example), it is relatively trivial to detect the resulting memory modification and probably not possible to mitigate against that.

 That is one of the reasons why agentless analysis systems are so powerful.
-In this post, we take a brief look at Pafish’s detection methods and show why an agentless sandbox like VMRay Analyzer is not affected by them at all.
+In this post and the video below, we take a brief look at Pafish’s detection methods and show why an agentless sandbox-like VMRay Analyzer is not affected by them at all.

 Pafish contains basic debugger detections by utilizing the two different Windows API functions IsDebuggerPresent() and OutputDebugString().
 Since most malware sandboxes don’t utilize in-machine debugging, these checks are generally not useful to detect them.
 Besides the pafish routines, there are more sophisticated methods to detect debuggers, either generically or specifically.